Freddyfleitas/libft_42/README.md

 ## Libft: From Easy to Difficult (According to me)

 As we move forward with the project, the functions become increasingly challenging.
-In light of this, i have proposed a sequential checklist for implementation.
+In light of this, i have proposed a sequential list for implementation.

 ### Libc functions: